Biography

 It was in late 2014, that Janny decided to push her boundaries and go for an international audience by putting her music on NumberOneMusic.
 She received a very good response from all over the world.

-Due to concerns about genetic heart disease in the family, Janny asked her GP for major research in 2015, which resulted in a series of tests.
-Due to a serious problem, she underwent preventive surgery in 2016 and underwent coronary angioplasty and stent implantation.
+Due to concerns about genetic cardiovascular disease in the family, Janny asked her GP for major research in 2015, which resulted in a series of tests.

 Once fully recovered in 2018, she set a determined course to make her dreams come true.